lwiniwar/roadCNN/report/report.md

 > road dataset is given along with satellite imagery.

 > Note: Please see the accompanying project report for more information on the algorithms, the results and discussion.
+> A pdf version of that project report is available [here](Report%20-%20CNN%20Extraction%20of%20Forest%20Road%20Information.pdf).

 ## Introduction